 What's not included?

-- Fees when visiting monasteries or places of interest during your free days
+- Entrance fees when visiting monasteries or places of interest during your free days

 - International flight tickets Nepal: We deliberately do not include this in our price.
 It is easier and cheaper to book this yourself.
 Keep in mind about € 600 - € 800 per person.